 The overarching theme that we have identified for the two day event is ‘Stability and Change: Social Science in a Turbulent World’.
 Our intention is to give students the opportunity to explore the opportunities for social science research to help address local, national and international grand challenges.
 There will be sessions that explore how grand challenges and sustainable development goals are driving social science research, as well as how researchers at all stages of their careers have used these to inform important projects.

 To support that, we have scheduled some fantastic keynote speakers.
-Professor Anand Menon from King’s College, London is head of the ESRC-funded UK in a Changing Europe programme.
+Professor Pamela Abbott is a professor in the School of Education at the University of Aberdeen and Director of the Centre for Global Development.
 Professor John Clarke is from the Open University, and Dr Victoria Basham is from Cardiff University.
 All three of them will speak about their research and how it helps address current grand challenges, as well as reflecting on their journeys to where they are now.

 Parallel sessions will be an opportunity to explore some of the challenges and issues that emerge from this increasingly important approach to funding social science.
 Issues such as the need for interdisciplinarity, working in low income countries, and how to secure excellent academic and practitioner outcomes will all feature.

 So across the two days, you will have plenty of opportunity to mix with other PhD students, listen to plenary speakers and participate in workshops and panel sessions around these key themes.

 The Festival is aimed at any social science PhD student in a Scottish institution who wants to think about how their current research fits in these broader themes.
 It doesn’t matter if your work has a local, national or international focus.
 It doesn’t matter what stage of research you are at.
 And it doesn’t even matter whether you think your research has any broader practical application.
 This is a space to think these things through and share ideas and experiences with each other and with experienced researchers.